 “So what’s the advantage of the Kindle version you’re using?”

 “It’s small and lightweight.
-I can carry it with me no matter where I go.
+I can carry it with me no matter where I go, like I’m doing today as you’re driving us to Davis High School.
 I can search for a word or phrase in the book and it lists every page where it’s found, then I can click on any of those and it takes me to that page.
 I can select any word I don’t know and it pops up the definition or lets me go out to Wikipedia or the internet to look it up.
 I can highlight sections in different colors and do as much highlighting as I want.
 I can insert notes in the text.
 I can underline parts of the text.
 If I don’t need something that I highlighted or marked or commented I can remove it with a couple clicks.
 If I used a highlighter or underlined or wrote anywhere in the printed textbook I’d get dinged for the replacement cost because it has to be returned the way I got it, like new, with no highlighting or underlining or writing.”

 “I can understand that.
 When I was in college I’d buy a used textbook because they were much less expensive.
 First I would always check each one to make sure it wasn’t all marked up.